somerandomdev49/dcore/codestyle.md

   `TODO(->NICKNAME): ...` or `FIXME(->NICKNAME): ...` (Note: do not use real names!)
 * If you indend to fix the issue yourself and make sure others don't fix it, add *just* your nickname in parens.
   `TODO(NICKNAME): <Very context-dependent thing with a lot of stuff that only you know/understand>`
+* If you are not sure whether this is an issue, use a question mark instead of a colon:
+  `TODO?
+Move this text 3 pixels to the left, but looks fine either way`
 * If a TODO/FIXME explanation is redundant (rarely) you can write it without a message

 ### Other Comments